spatialos/UnrealGDK/SpatialGDK/Documentation/unreal-features-support.md

 The following tables show the state of support of Unreal Engine features on the GDK, along with any caveats or workaround you should be aware of.

+[block:callout]
+{
+  "type": "info",
-<%(Callout  message="The timelines below aim to provide our latest best estimates on our feature delivery to help you plan your project.
-They should not be taken as commitments and are subject to change based upon feedback, changing requirements, and technical constraints.")%>
+  "body": "The timelines below aim to provide our latest best estimates on our feature delivery to help you plan your project.
+They should not be taken as commitments and are subject to change based upon feedback, changing requirements, and technical constraints."
+}
+[/block]

 <style type="text/css">
     th {